 All depicted components must be accounted for in Form 9 - Technology Specifications Pricing Form, even if the costs are zero.
 Include any other key elements to help the City better understand your proposed solution.
 It is critical that the City understand the total cost of ownership for the solution.
-Please note that although the City requests that the Proposer specify all such components in its Proposal, the City reserves the right to determine whether to purchase all such additional hardware and software through Proposer or elsewhere.
+The cost proposal should address all submitted approaches to implementing the citywide lighting management system, potentially including monitoring and controlling lights at 1) the fixture level, 2) the pole level or 3) the circuit level.
+Please note that the City may elect not to control all lights that have been converted to LED as part of this SOW.
+This work could continue via subsequent procurement processes.
+Please also note that although the City requests that the Proposer specify all such components in its Proposal, the City reserves the right to determine whether to purchase all such additional hardware and software through Proposer or elsewhere.